godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 -  Scenes can be saved to disk and loaded back.
 -  Scenes can be *instanced* (more on that later).
 -  Running a game means running a scene.
--  There can be several scenes in a project, but for it to start, one of them must be selected to be loaded first.
+-  There can be several scenes in a project.
+But for it to start, one of them must be selected to be loaded first.

 Basically, the Godot editor is a **scene editor**.
-It has plenty of tools for editing 2D and 3D scenes as well as user interfaces, but the editor is based on the concept of editing a scene and the nodes that compose it.
+It has plenty of tools for editing 2D and 3D scenes, as well as user interfaces.
+But the editor is based on the concept of editing a scene and the nodes that compose it.